 Sometimes a preliminary inquiry may be held in order to make the work of the main inquiry easier.
 The Commission to Inquire into Child Abuse was initially established on an administrative basis in 1999 before being established on a statutory basis in 2000 under the Commission to Inquire into Child Abuse Act 2000.

 Further information on inquiries and investigations is available in the Law Reform Commission’s 2003 Consultation Paper on Public Inquiries (pdf).

-Following on from an inquiry, often a compensation tribunal or scheme has been set up to compensate the victims of the episode or conduct which was under investigation at the inquiry.
+On some occasions, following an investigation, a scheme has been set up to compensate the victims of the episode or conduct which was under investigation at the inquiry.
 The following are examples of such compensation schemes:

 - The Hepatitis Compensation Tribunal was set up in 1995.
 It provides compensation to those infected with Hepatitis C or HIV as a result of the use of Human Immunoglobulin Anti-D or as a result of the receipt of a blood transfusion or blood product within the State.